 We are highly dependent on the services of Elon Musk, Technoking of Tesla and our Chief Executive Officer.
 Although Mr. Musk spends significant time with Tesla and is highly active in our management, he does not devote his full time and attention to Tesla.
-Mr. Musk also currently serves as Chief Executive Officer and Chief Technical Officer of Space Exploration Technologies Corp., a developer and manufacturer of space launch vehicles, Chairman and Chief Technical Officer of X Corp., a social media company, and is involved in other emerging technology ventures.
+For example: Mr. Musk also currently holds management positions at Space Exploration Technologies Corp., X Corp., X.Al Corp., Neuralink Corp. and The Boring Company, and is involved in other ventures and with the Department of Government Efficiency.